angwang/Coursera-GettingAndCleaningData/README.md

 - 'README.md'

-- 'Codebook.txt': Contains information about the variables used in the feature vector.
+- 'Codebook.pdf': Contains information about the variables used in the feature vector.

 - 'run_analysis.R': R script for creating the tidy data set